onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 **Coach** Explain arrow functions

-Remember the `dispatch()` used in [exercises/3/README.md](exercise 3), React Redux allows us to map this function to our components props, allowing our component to dispatch actions to our store.
+Remember the `dispatch()` used in [exercises/3/README.md](exercise 3), React Redux allows us to map this function to our component props, allowing our component to then dispatch actions to our store.

 ```javascript
 const mapDispatchToProps = dispatch => ({ dispatch });